statKim/hyunsungkim/content/home/teaching.md

 #### Seoul National University

+- Advanced Methods in Data Analysis and Lab, *Department of Statistics*, Fall 2024.

+- Statistical Prediction, *Institute for Data Innovation in Science*, Aug 2024.

 - Advanced Methods in Data Analysis and Lab, *Department of Statistics*, Fall 2023.

 - Science Camp for High School Students in College of Natural Sciences, *College of Natural Sciences*, Jul 2023.